 Assess your therapeutic skills online here....

 RESULT does not save any personal identifiers.
 After completing any assessment you will be able to email a PDF summary to yourself and/or your supervisor and/or download the PDF if your device allows.
+If you enter an email addresses it will be saved.

 SAVE the PDFs (electronic or printed copies) if you want to be able to look back on earlier self assessments.